QuranAPi/quran-api/README.md

 # Quran API

-A Flask-based API that provides information about the Quran, including its chapters, verses, and more.
+A REST API that provides information about the Quran, including its chapters, verses, and more.

+The backend for this API was built with Flask, and the frontend was built with React.

 ## How to use